KaiNakamura/SpeedrunShowdown/README.md

 | `/givecompass <player>` | Give tracking compass | All players are given a compass at the start of the game, this command is to be used if a player doesn't receive a compass) |
 | `/win (team\|player)` | Declare the winning team | The winning team automatically declared when dragon is killed, this command is to be used if something goes wrong such as the dragon being killed by an entity other than a player |

-*If a command from this plugin conflicts with a command from another plugin use the prefix*
+*If a command from this plugin conflicts with a command from another plugin use the prefix:*

 `/speedrunshowdown:<command>`